 The Recording Studio Process

 At Douglass Recording, the recording process is tailored to the needs and goals of the band, the style of music, and the players.
 We can record an entire group together, or we can record everything individually and layer the multi-tracks together.
 Keep in mind that the more overdubbing dependent the session, the more expensive the session will be, as overdubbing takes more time.
-On the other hand, tracking numerous members of a group together is not only a great way to keep musicians feeling the music together, it’s also the most cost effective way to record music.
+On the other hand, tracking numerous members of a group together is not only a great way to keep musicians feeling the music together, it’s also the most cost effective way to record music in New York City.

 Typically, a recording session is a combination of the two methods described above.
 We may record the “basics” of a track first at once.
 Drums, Bass, and Guitar or Piano, all together.
 Maybe even elements of lead guitar or another soloist along with them.
 We will then often overdub elements individually that we want to have more control over like a vocal, or elements that require a large amount of space or logistical planning, such as a brass band, string ensemble, or an instrument that needs experimentation or practice.
 These elements are then all blended together at mixing, and sent off for mastering to produce the final sound of the track!